IrwinLai/SPX-Implied-Volatility/README.md

 ## SPX Implied Volatility

+- content

-Using Newton's method to calculate implied volatility of SPX's various options.
+1. Using Newton's method to calculate implied volatility of SPX's various options.
-Plot implied volatility to see whether there is a implied volatility smile
+2. Plot implied volatility to see whether there is a implied volatility smile